JerryBluesnow/Tips/linux/README.md

 ```
 check running processes with: ps axw egrep kamailio

-### 12. A quick check for the basic working of SIP server can be done as follows:
+### 12. A quick check for the basic working of SIP server can be done as follows

 Create new subscriber accounts.
 A new account can be added using kamctl tool via kamctl add <username> <password> (When asked for entering MySQL password for user kamailio@localhost: type kamailiorw, as provided in kamailio.cfg)
 ```
 $ kamctl add test testpasswd